shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 [^3]: For a complete overview refer to the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), in the "Jump if Condition is Met" section.

-[^4]: The prefix _e_ in **eflags** stands for _extended_.
+[^4]: The prefix _e_ in _eflags_ stands for _extended_.
 It comes from the transition from 16-bit to 32-bit registers, where the latter were considered extensions of the former.
-This naming convention also applies to general-purpose registers: as we saw, `eax` is the 32-bit subset of `rax`, and its name comes from being the 32-bit extension of `ax`.

 [^5]: Once again, the complete list can be found in the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
 The section to look for is "EFLAGS Register".

+[^6]: For simplicity's sake, we ignored `cmp` overflows.
+You can account for them by using – you guessed it – the _overflow flag_ (OF).
+For example, the overflow-adjusted version of `jg` is "jump if SF=OF and ZF=0."
+Don't sweat if it's not clear: it's not crucial for this introduction, and we will likely touch on that later.

 {% include code-editor.html %}